-- (1) The amounts reflected in the "Fees Earned or Paid in Cash" consist of annual cash stipends, cash payments made due to share rounding of the stock award, committee meeting fees (board, functional and subcommittee) and annual retainers for the committee chairs, including amounts deferred under our Director Deferred Compensation Plan.
-Board committee and functional committee meeting fees are subject to an overall cap of \$100,000 per year. - (2) The amounts reflected in the "Stock Awards" column reflect the aggregate grant date fair value computed in accordance with the Financial Accounting Standards Board ASC Topic 718.
+(1) The amounts reflected in the "Fees Earned or Paid in Cash" consist of annual cash stipends, cash payments made due to share rounding of the stock award, committee meeting fees (board, functional and subcommittee) and annual retainers for the committee chairs, including amounts deferred under our Director Deferred Compensation Plan.
+Board committee and functional committee meeting fees are subject to an overall cap of \$100,000 per year.

+(2) The amounts reflected in the "Stock Awards" column reflect the aggregate grant date fair value computed in accordance with the Financial Accounting Standards Board ASC Topic 718.
 See note 17 of the notes to consolidated financial statements of CME Group Inc. and subsidiaries for more details on the assumptions made in the valuation of stock awards.
-The value of 2018 stock awards was calculated using the closing price on June 25, 2018 of \$166.49 and on September 25, 2018 of \$173.60.
+The value of 2019 stock awards was calculated using the closing price on June 25, 2019 of \$198.32 for all Board members outside of Mr. Harris, and on September 25, 2019 of \$213.28 for Mr. Harris, who did not join the Board until August 2019.
 The awards represent our annual grant to our non-executive board members, which are not subject to any vesting restrictions.
-The amounts include the pro rata grant in connection with the increase in the equity stipend, which was made in September.
-Awards in excess of \$115,164 are due to the director's election to receive additional shares in lieu of all or a portion of his or her annual cash stipend.
-No other awards were made to our non-executive board members in 2018.
-See the table entitled Directors, Director Nominees and Executive Officers on page 67 for the complete stock ownership of our board members. - (3) Appointed to the board in May 2018. - (4) Retired from the board in May 2018. - (5) Consists of consulting fees.
-Does not include amounts reimbursed by CME Group for Mr. Melamed's expenses submitted in connection with his consulting arrangement described on page 66. - (6) Consists of consulting fees. - (7) Represents compensation earned since our acquisition of NEX and Mr. Spencer's appointment to the board.
-For the avoidance of doubt, payments related to the close of the transaction have not been included in this figure.
-He has served as Special Advisor, which is not an executive officer role, since the close of the transaction.
-Mr. Spencer does not receive additional compensation for his service on the board.
-The figure listed is based on an exchange rate of 1.2734 USD/ GBP.
-A copy of the Amendment of Deed, dated November 2, 2018, by and among CME Group Inc., NEX Group plc and Michael Spencer was filed with the SEC on a Current Report on Form 8-K on November 8, 2018.
+Awards in excess of \$120,182 are due to the director's election to receive additional shares in lieu of all or a portion of his or her annual cash stipend.
+No other awards were made to our non-executive board members in 2019.
+See the table entitled Directors, Director Nominees and Executive Officers on page 65 for the complete stock ownership of our board members.

+(3) Retired from the board in May 2019.

+(4) Appointed to the board in August 2019.

+(5) Elected to the board in May 2019.